 (Before a rollover into an IRA, my Post 401(k) had a small stake in the Berkshire Hathaway Stock Fund.
 It never included any investments in Washington Post Co. stock; make of that what you will.)

-My regular clients ought to be more relevant: I write a weekly column on tech-policy issues and additional reviews at Yahoo Tech and contribute a weekly tips/Q&A column for USA Today’s site.
+My regular clients ought to be more relevant: I write about tech-policy issues and do the occasional review at Yahoo Finance, contribute a weekly tips/Q&A column for USA Today’s site, and maintain a few guides at the Wirecutter.
 Before then, I spent most of 2012 doing a weekly post and monthly podcast for the Consumer Electronics Association, kept myself busy in 2013 covering tech policy at the Computer & Communications Industry Association‘s Disruptive Competition Project blog, and reviewed gadgets and social media for Discovery News from 2011 to late 2013.
-My top income sources for 2012 were Discovery and then CEA; in 2013, Disco and then USAT; in 2014, Yahoo and then USAT.
-Last year was the first time more than half my income came from any one source.
+My top income sources for 2012 were Discovery and CEA, followed by USAT; in 2013, DisCo, USAT, and Discovery; in 2014, Yahoo and then USAT; in 2015, Yahoo, USAT and then the Wirecutter.
+Since 2014, Yahoo has accounted for more than half of my income.

 It may be more enlightening to note the technological ties I have.
 The limited range of software, hardware and services I use every day is likely to inform my coverage, in one way or another, and you should keep that in mind as you read my work.
 Please don’t interpret all the following as endorsements–I made these choices for reasons you might find irrelevant or worse, depending on your situation.